 One week later, the 32 surviving crew members reached Batavia in a lifeboat and a barge.
-Boatswain Christoffel van Dijk was the highest rank of the remaining crew, and was heavily questioned about the accident by the authorities in Batavia.
+Boatswain Christoffel van Dijk held the highest rank of the remaining crew, and was heavily questioned about the accident by the authorities in Batavia.

-The wreck site of Geldermalsen was discovered in 1985 by commercial salvage diver M. Hatcher.
-Hatcher was strongly criticized by heritage advocates because removal of the ship's valuable cargo took precedence over a serious archaeological investigation of the site.
+The wreck site of the Geldermalsen was discovered in 1985 by commercial salvage diver M. Hatcher.
+Hatcher was strongly criticised by heritage advocates because removal of the ship's valuable cargo took precedence over a serious archaeological investigation of the site.
 The wreck was destroyed in the process, and the recovered cargo was sold at Christie's in Amsterdam for more than £10 million.

 The cargo consisted mainly of tea (686,997 pounds), but also more than 150,000 pieces of Chinese porcelain.
-The ceramics originated from the Jingdezhen region, which was often termed the "Porcelain Capital of China" because of the area's high-quality porcelain productions.
+The ceramics originated from the Jingdezhen region, which was often termed the ‘Porcelain Capital of China’ because of the area's high-quality porcelain productions.

 The porcelain was sold at auction in 1986 after recovery from the wreck site.
 New York Times wrote of the sale: "An extraordinary sum and beyond the wildest expectations of Christie's and Max de Rham.
 A record for any similar sale in Holland, the 2nd highest from any Christie's auction to that time."

 |149.9 feet (45.7 m)

 |42 feet (12.8 m)